glaphire/interview_questions_and_answers/src/general_questions/list.md

 - How internet works (request lifecycle from browser request to server response)
 - Concurrency VS Parallelism
 - How JWT authorization works
+- How to expire JWT token when user permissions are updated

 ## REST API
 - REST API architecture